-Just a thought: What is the most valuable, precious thing in your life?
+Here’s a thought for you: What is the most valuable, precious thing in your life?
 Take a moment and think about it.

 Science tells us that we spend 47% of our time lost in thought.
-That is pretty much half our lives.
+Pretty much half our lives.
 And much of our thought is worry.
-I find that sad.
+Let’s change that!

 You might try this/these things to take care of your mind and reconnect with each moment:

 - I don’t know if you feel the same way, but I am bombarded by articles about the power of meditation…and then feel guilty when I don’t set aside the time to do it.
 In Andy’s approachable and engaging TED talk he suggests in just 10 minutes a day you can step back from your thoughts and experience life with a more relaxed and focused mind.

 - Allow yourself a chance to re-boot and disconnect for a decent chunk of time.
 Switching off and re-booting works for humans as well as electronic devices.

 - OK, now let’s get playful.
 Have a go at blowing dandelion seeds into the wind, or bubbles through a wand, or, quite literally go fly a kite.
 See how it brings you into the present moment.
 Ask yourself is there something I used to love doing as a kid but aren’t doing anymore … and try it.
 My bet is you will tap into a long-lost child-like sense of feeling carefree and happy.
 And that feels so good 🙂